Header Ads Widget

 Examples:

-• Bodyweight exercises (push-ups, squats, lunges)
+• Bodyweight moves (push-ups, squats, lunges)

 • Resistance bands

-• Dumbbell or kettlebell workouts
+• Dumbbell or kettlebell exercises

-• Weight machines
+• Weight machines at the gym

 4. Flexibility and Mobility Work